g--o/tinynn/README.md

 # tinynn
-tiny neural network framework for studying the subject (unoptimized, incomplete, etc.)
+Remakeing my neural network framework for re-studying the subject.
+This will be unoptimized, incomplete, etc.

+status: design & early development.